dribnet/purvs/README.md

 (Replace this README with information about your alphabet.
 This is an example.)

-Each of my letters is composed with two circles.
-The size and position of the first circle is fixed, but the location and size of the second circle is controlled by three parameters.
+Each of my letters is composed of a constant rectangle and two lines that I move around to form each letter.

 The three parameters per letter:
+  * `lineA_x1` : Position of the X1 parameter of line "A"
+  * `lineA_y1` : Position of the Y1 parameter of line "A"
+  * `lineA_x2` : Position of the X2 parameter of line "A"
+  * `lineA_y2` : Position of the Y2 parameter of line "A"
+  * `lineB_x1` : Position of the X1 parameter of line "B"
-  * `size` : radius of the second circle
+  * `lineB_y1` : Position of the Y1 parameter of line "B"
-  * `offsetx` : x offset of the second circle relative to the first one
+  * `lineB_x2` : Position of the X2 parameter of line "B"
-  * `offsety` : y offset of the second circle relative to the first one
+  * `lineB_y2` : Position of the Y2 parameter of line "B"